 As detailed in our Cookie Policy,

-like most sites Strolling Guides uses cookies to enhance your experience and to gather information on how the site is used.
+like most sites Strolling Guides uses cookies to enhance your experience,

-Unless you disable cookies in your browser, using this website means you agree to this.
+Unless you disable cookies in your browser, using this website means you consent to this.

 Looking out of our hotel window on our first day I remember spotting